IveMalfunctioned/NT-Scripts/README.md

 terminal-SYSTEM: Scripts to run command prompt and powershell as SYSTEM (higher privileges than Administrator) using psexec.
 See the readme file inside.

 Grant Full Control of All Files: A script to grant Administrators full control of all files on C:\ (well almost all, but you can add more files/directories if needed).
 May not work for every single file, so run this with terminal-SYS, use Command Prompt with SYSTEM permissions.
 Note that this script will take a while to run, so you'll probably want to run it overnight.
+Run it with as little programs running as possible to prevent conflicts.